 The Kwanika claim group is 11,194 hectares in size and is held entirely by Kwanika Copper Corporation (KCC).

-Kwanika is located in the northern Quesnel Trough, which hosts numerous porphyry copper-gold deposits and are accessible by road from the city of Fort St. James, British Columbia.
+Kwanika is located in the northern Quesnel Trough, which hosts numerous porphyry copper-gold deposits.
+It is acessible by road from the city of Fort St. James, British Columbia

 Kwanika Copper Corporation is jointly held by Serengeti Resources Inc. (SIR; 65%) and POSCO DAEWOO Corporation (PDC; 35%).